allan-walpy/my-dev-guide/code_conventions.md

 `AV2306 Write XML documentation with other developers in mind`

-**recommendation**: write the documentation of your type with other developers in mind; assume they will not have access to the source code and try to explain how to get the most out of the functionality of your type;
+**recommended**: write the documentation of your type with other developers in mind; assume they will not have access to the source code and try to explain how to get the most out of the functionality of your type;